Push Down Automata - Examples

 where

-is the stack symbol pushed for eacha
+zis the bottom-of-stack marker andAis the stack symbol pushed for eacha. -

 start state and start stack symbol